Sober Moms: Explaining Drinking to My Daughter

 As you may have imagined there were many more questions that my daughter had about alcoholism and recovery after our initial conversation a few weeks ago.
 (You can read about it in my last Sober Moms post: Talking About Recovery.)
 At the end of that conversation, I did let her know that whenever she had any more questions, about anything, that she could most definitely come and ask me.

 I have also shared this experience with the moms in my sober circles.
 It has also brought up interesting conversations and many questions from the moms.
 The main question that everyone seemed to have, was why?
 Why did I choose to tell my daughter about my alcoholism and recovery?
 Is she not too young?
 (She is 11) Was I worried that she would be telling her friends, or the neighbors, or someone who would make it into a gossip?
 Was I worried that she would think less of me?
 Was I worried that she was going to be angry with me?
 YES!
 Yes, and yes!
 I most certainly was.
-I was mostly terrified that she would go to school and tell everyone that her mom is an alcoholic, and then people would be knocking on my door wondering what the heck is going on!
+I was mostly terrified that she would go to school and tell everyone that her mom had a problem with drinking alcohol, and then people would be knocking on my door wondering what the heck is going on!

 However, knowing my daughter, I do not think that she talks about me that often!
-Additionally, in our last talk I did explain that I am a recovering alcoholic, which means that I no longer drink alcohol.
+Additionally, in our last talk I did explain that I am in recovery from Alcohol Use Disorder (AUD), which means that I no longer drink alcohol.
 Therefore, and hopefully, that explanation covered the possible confusion and if some misunderstanding happens, I will be glad to explain this all!
 I am truly ok with telling her because I am no longer ashamed of it myself, and I especially want her to understand that people can recover and live happy lives without ever drinking again.
 In addition, I try to explain things as facts, and I do not add whether they are good or bad.
 This way she will more likely see this just as information.
 I really do not believe that kids carry shame until we make the information shameful.
 If we present things in a neutral way, then that is the way they will accept them.

 So why?
 Why did I choose to share this with my daughter?
 Well, primarily I want to be the first one to tell her, and before she hears it from her peers who most likely will be glamorizing getting drunk.
 I also wanted to clear up any questions about why her mom goes to those meetings and such.
 I noticed that if I am the first person to tell her about something then she accepts it easier as a fact.
 But if her friends get to her first, then it is really hard to convince her that what she may think she knows, may actually be wrong!